hydrodynamicstability/Invitation-to-Hydrodynamics/booksByPhysicists.md

 - Michel Rieutord, 2015:  *Fluid Dynamics: An Introduction*.
 Graduate Texts in Physics.
 Springer.
     - A French astrophysicist's presentation of fluid dynamics; includes chapters on magnetohydrodynamics and kinetic theory.
 Provides solutions to exercises.
 - David J. Tritton, 1988: *Physical Fluid Dynamics*, 2d edition.
 Oxford University Press.
 (Original edition, 1977.)
     - D. J. Tritton (1935-1998) was trained as an experimental hydrodynamicist, and had broad interests, with particular involvement in geophysics and planetary physics.
+This book emphasizes experimental and observational results, along with geophysical applications (not surprisingly), and has a set of problems, hints, and answers in the back.

 ### Books covering solid mechanics